-There are several theories about whom Satoshi Nakamoto is or whether someone by that name really exists.
+There are several theories about whom Satoshi Nakamoto is or whether someone by that name exists.
 Still, none can trace the invention of this new electronic cash system to a single entity.
-The person or persons identified under this name disappeared in 2011 shortly after sharing the source code and the community’s domains around the revolutionary cryptocurrency.
+The person or persons identified under this name disappeared in 2011, shortly after sharing the source code and the community’s domains around the revolutionary cryptocurrency.

 What is Blockchain technology?

 Blockchain is an unalterable sequence of transactions that rely on each other to validate their authenticity.
-These transactions can hold any data, but most of them feature economic values.
+These transactions can hold any data, but most feature economic values.
 They create a long string (chain) of records (blocks) that can grow endlessly without accepting data modifications.